HEALTHCARE COST & UTILIZATION PROJECT

 • Would it be possible to see a list of CPT procedure codes that are included in the NASS?

-Our license agreement with the American Medical Association (AMA) for using CPT codes also does not allow us to distribute individual CPT codes.
-To obtain individual codes, it may be necessary to license the CPT codes and obtain a CPT Codebook from the AMA Exit Disclaimer or work with a medical records coder to develop a list.
+Our license agreement with the American Medical Association (AMA) for using CPT codes also does not allow us to distribute lists of individually identified CPT codes.
+To obtain the definition of individual codes, it may be necessary to license the CPT codes and obtain a CPT Codebook from the AMAor work with a medical records coder.

 However, the in-scope ambulatory surgeries defined as selected invasive, therapeutic surgical CPT-coded procedures also belong to a subset of CCS-Services and Procedures procedure categories.
 For a detailed list of in-scope CCS procedure categories, see the Introduction to the NASS on the NASS Database Documentation page.
 You can then find the array of CPT and/or HCPCS Level II codes used to assign CCS-Services and Procedures categories on the CCS-Services and Procedures page of HCUP-US website.